gitlabhq/gitlabhq/doc/user/project/protected_branches.md

 A protected branch does four simple things:

-- it prevents its creation, if not already created, from everybody except users with Master permission (or developers if configured)
+- it prevents its creation, if not already created, from everybody except users with Master and/or Developer permission if configured
-- it prevents pushes from everybody except users with Master permission (or developers if configured)
+- it prevents pushes from everybody except users with Master and/or Developer permission if configured
 - it prevents **anyone** from force pushing to the branch
 - it prevents **anyone** from deleting the branch

+See the [Changelog](#changelog) section for changes over time.

 ## Configuring protected branches